Affine Grassmannians and the geometric Satake in mixed characteristic

 Let $X$ be an affine scheme over $F$.
-We define a perfect space by assigning a perfect $k$-algebra $R$,
+We define the $p$-adic loop space $LX$ of $X$ as a perfect space by assigning a perfect $k$-algebra $R$ the set

-If $f:X\to Y$ is an $F$-map, we have $Lf:LX\to LY$.
-Unlike \cite{Kr}, we do not define the object $L_pX$.
+Every $F$-morphism $f:X\to Y$ induces a morphism $Lf:LX\to LY$.
+We do not define the object $L_pX$ as a presheaf on the category of all affine $k$-schemes.
 According to Lemma \ref{descent}, the following statement makes sense.

-\begin{prop} Assume that $X$ is affine of finite type, then $LX$ is represented by an ind perfect schemes. \end{prop} \begin{proof}As soon as we go to perfection, the proof is similar to the representability of the usual loop groups in equal characteristic setting.
+\begin{prop} If $X$ is affine of finite type, then $LX$ is represented by an ind perfect schemes. \end{prop} \begin{proof}As soon as we go to the perfection, the proof is similar to the representability of the usual loop groups in the equal characteristic setting.